hu-macsy/ScaleRunner-Exp/OVERVIEW.md

 MPI clusters often require different runtimes to execute MPI programs.
-If you need (or want) to change the runtime that executes the programs using MPI, namely `kk_benchmark`, `sr_benchmark`, and `io_benchmark` you will have to adapt the [experiments.yml file](experiments.yml) under the key `experiments` you will find the arguments passed to call the program.
-You will find some instructions there to adapt the arguments to your systems requirements.
+If you need (or want) to change the runtime that executes the programs using MPI, namely the programs `kk_benchmark`, `sr_benchmark`, and `io_benchmark` you will have to adapt the [experiments.yml file](experiments.yml) under the key `experiments`, where you find the arguments passed to call the program.
+There are also instructions to adapt the arguments to your systems requirements.

 After launching all experiments, you can list all experiments and their status
 using: